vboyev-MSFT/defender-docs/defender-endpoint/deployment-vdi-microsoft-defender-antivirus.md

 4. Deploy your Group Policy object as you usually do.

 Suppressing notifications prevents notifications from Microsoft Defender Antivirus from showing up when scans are done or remediation actions are taken.
 However, your security operations team sees the results of a scan if an attack is detected and stopped.
-Alerts, such as an initial access alert, are generated and appear in the [Microsoft Defender portal](https://security.microsoft.com).
+Alerts, such as an initial access alert, are generated, and appear in the [Microsoft Defender portal](https://security.microsoft.com).

 ## Disable scans after an update